-All ASAP students must be New York City residents, enroll fulltime (12 credit minimum) in an ASAP-approved major, maintain a minimum of a 2.0 GPA, receive financial aid and have no more than two developmental course needs and participate in ASAP blocked course scheduling.
+All ASAP students must be New York City residents, enroll full-time (12 credits in session I and 3 credits in Session II minimum) in an ASAP-approved major, maintain a minimum of a 2.0 GPA, have completed the FAFSA application and have no more than two developmental course needs and participate in ASAP blocked course scheduling.
 Continuing and transfer students must meet the program eligibility criteria and have no more than 15 credits at the start of the program.